BenRedic-FyFazan/openbao-vault/README.md

  # OpenBao
-This Ansible role performs a basic [OpenBao](https://openbao.org/) installation, including filesystem structure and example configuration.
+This Ansible role performs a basic [OpenBao](https://openbao.org/) installation, including filesystem structure and configuration.

 ## Preface
-This role started as a fork of the [ansible-community/ansible-vault role](https://github.com/ansible-community/ansible-vault/tree/master) with the intention of modifying it to use OpenBao instead.
+This role started out as a fork of the [ansible-community/ansible-vault role](https://github.com/ansible-community/ansible-vault/tree/master) with the intention of adapting it for use with OpenBao and to reduce complexity by removing functionality not needed in our environment.
 Expect severe differences in functionality between this role and the ansible-community/ansible-vault role.
+Additionally, as OpenBao is a fork of Hashicorp vault, some paths, variables and the likes still use Hashicorp Vault naming and path conventions.

 Thank you [Brian Shumate](https://github.com/brianshumate) for laying the groundwork!

-Additionally, as OpenBao is a fork of Hashicorp vault, some paths, variables and similar still use the 'vault' name and path convention.

 ## Installation
 - WIP